eddyzags/marathonw/README.md

       {
         "containerPort": 80,
         "hostPort": 0
+      },
+      {
+        "containerPort": 4242,
+        "hostPort": 0
       }
     ]
   },
   "labels": {
-    "MARATHONW_0_NAME": "my-app-discovery"
+    "RESOLVER_0_NAME": "my-app-service"
   }
 }
 ```

-Here we defined an application called my-app with a marathonw service discovery name my-app-discovery which points to the port index 0.
+Here, we have just defined an application called my-app with a service resolver name `my-app-service` which points to the port index 0.

-Service discovery name can be defined using a label variable:
+A service resolver name can be defined using a labels map:

-`"MARATHONW_{PORTINDEX}_NAME": "{NAME}"`
+`"RESOLVER_{PORTINDEX}_NAME": "{NAME}"`

 Once we deployed the application in Marathon, the service can be discovered through its name in the grpc client instantiation.